buhrmi/buhrmi/README.md

   Inertia X is a drop-in replacement for Inertia's client-side adapter, adding the `<Frame>` component, inspired by Hotwire's Turbo Frames.

 - Inertia X NavStack (coming soon)<br>
-  A component library offering buttery smooth native-like navigation for Inertia X apps.
+  A component library offering buttery smooth native-like multi-modal navigation on mobile and in browsers.

 - [LiveStores](https://github.com/buhrmi/livestores)<br>
   LiveStores augment Rails' ActionCable Channels with methods to update Svelte stores in real-time.
 These stores can be persisted locally for true offline-support.